SojebSikder/create-sojeb-express-ts-app/README.md

   }
 ```

-If we want to read files we can like this.
+If we want to read files:

 ```typescript
   // import { Storage } from "../../../system/src";